 This discussion and analysis are intended to serve as an introduction to the School's basic financial statements.
 The School's basic financial statements consist of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the basic financial statements.
 The fund financial statements and the government-wide statements have been combined using a columnar format.
-There are no reconciling items, as there are no differences between the two types of statements for this year.
+There are no reconciling items.